lxnewayfarer/zip2pdf/README.md

-## Batch ZIP to single PDF converter
+## Batch images from multiple ZIP to single PDF converter

 Unpacking sorted ZIP files with images (.png, .jpg, etc) to `/image` folder, giving unique name (0..N index) to each image.